 Most of Manor Wildlife Park is accessible for wheelchair users, prams and pushchairs.
 The exceptions are a steep hill at the back of the rhino paddock and the pathway adjacent to the cave pond.

 Because these routes might be difficult for some people to access, Manor Wildlife Park recommends that people using wheelchairs, mobility scooters, crutches and Zimmer frames use an alternative route.
-Routes that are more accessible are shown on the map of the park (pictured above).
+Routes that are more accessible are marked on the park map, which can be viewed in full size on their website.

 Plantasia Tropical Zoo